Collective Arbitrage and the Value of Cooperation: Introduction

+We emphasize that our results are not simply a consequence of existing methods but necessitate a dedicated technical effort, as elaborated upon throughout the paper, particularly in Section \ref{sec:Kyclosed}. \\

-\textbf{Organization of the paper:} In Section \ref{setting} we introduce the precise setting of the financial market.
+\textbf{Organization of the paper:} In Section \ref{setting} we introduce the setting for the financial market model.
 The definition and the properties of the Collective Arbitrage are collected in Section \ref{secCA}, while various versions of the Collective FTAP are proven in Section \ref{secFTAP}, under the assumption that the set $K^{\mcY}$ is closed in probability.
-In Section \ref{secSuperNew} we develop the theory of the Collective Super-replication, we prove the pricing-hedging duality (Section \ref{secSuperNew}) and show the fairness property (Section \ref{secFairness}) embedded in the super-replication scheme.
-The case of a finite probability space is reassumed in Section \ref{section:finiteomega}.
-In Section \ref{sec:Kyclosed} we prove, under several different assumptions, that the set $K^{\mcY}$ is closed in probability, and thus we prove several versions of the CFTAP.
+In Section \ref{secSuperNew} we develop the theory of the Collective Super-replication, we prove the pricing-hedging duality (Section \ref{secpriceduality}) and show the fairness property (Section \ref{secFairness}) embedded in the collective super-replication scheme.
+The case of a finite probability space is resumed in Section \ref{section:finiteomega}.
+In Section \ref{sec:Kyclosed} we prove, under different assumptions, that the set $K^{\mcY}$ is closed in probability, and thus we prove several versions of the CFTAP.
 Most of the examples are collected in the final Section \ref{Sec:examples}.\\

-To conclude this introduction, we mention that the following extensions are work in progress: Collective Arbitrage and Super-replication in continuous time, Collective Free Lunch, Robust Collective Arbitrage, Collective Optimal Transport.
+To conclude this introduction, we mention that the following extensions are work in progress: Collective Arbitrage and Super-replication in continuous time, Collective Free Lunch, Robust Collective Arbitrage, Collective Optimal Transport, Collective Risk Measures.